bastiW/next.js/examples/cms-sanity/README.md

 ### Step 5.
 Prepare the project for previewing

 5.1.
+Navigate to the sanity project folder.

+5.2.
 Install the `@sanity/production-preview` plugin with `sanity install @sanity/production-preview`.

-5.2.
+5.3.
 Create a file called `resolveProductionUrl.js` (we'll get back to that file in a bit).

-5.3.
+5.4.
 Open your studio's sanity.json, and add the following entry to the parts-array:

 ```diff
 {